Home Top Vancouver Attractions Vancouver’s Pacific National Exhibition Vancouver’s PNE Fright Nights Haunted Houses Reviews and Descriptions

 The Haunted Mansion

-If you’re looking for a real haunted house, this is it.
+If you’re looking for a traditional haunted house, this is it.
 Unlike the PNE’s other Halloween attractions, it’s actually a house.
-The Haunted Mansion has rooms just as you’d expect in a decrepit Victorian residence, plus a collection of ghosts and psychotic characters.
+The Haunted Mansion has rooms just as you’d expect in a decrepit Victorian residence.
+There’s also a cabal of ghosts and psychotic characters!

-Similar to the Darkness haunted attraction, the Haunted Mansion has a Back Story that provides background context to the setting.
+Similar to the Darkness haunted attraction, the Haunted Mansion has a detailed backstory that provides context to the setting.
 The short narrative explains that the house was the home of Dr. Luther Van Horn and his wife Nora.
-The two were very much in love, but when Nora died the doctor went mad and devoted the rest of his years to trying to bring her back to life, or at least communicate with her in the afterlife.
+The two were very much in love, but when Nora died the doctor went mad and devoted the rest of his years trying to bring her back to life, or at least communicate with her in the afterlife.

-Although arguably the least original of Playland’s Halloween “houses”, because it’s a “house,” the Haunted Mansion is definitely one of our favourites.
+Although arguably the least original of Playland’s Halloween “houses,” the Haunted Mansion is definitely one of our favourites.
+One of the reasons is because it’s an actual house!
 There aren’t so many live actors inside – usually only four or so – but they are great.
-The attraction is good in the summer, but even better at Halloween!
-The lineups can be long though, but, in our opinion, it’s well worth at least a half-hour wait.
+The attraction is good in the summer.
+At Halloween it’s a hit!
+The lineups can be long, but, in our opinion, it’s well worth at least a 30-minute wait.

 TIP #1: Similar to a couple of the other houses, the lineup for this attraction gets especially long as the evening progresses.
 It can be a good one to visit earlier in the evening.

-TIP #2: While waiting in line, read the Back Story.
-It’ll help kill time and add context to the attraction and its theme.
+TIP #2: While waiting in line, read the backstory.
+It’ll help kill time (yes, pun intended) and also add some context to the attraction and its theme.

 PNE Fright Nights Monster Actress